-People around the world have different beliefs and live unique lives, but one thing that is common is that people everywhere understand that death is inevitable.
+People worldwide have different beliefs and live unique lives, but one thing that is common is that people everywhere understand that death is inevitable.
 But even in death, communities have varied traditions and practices.
 Let us dive into how countries across the world deal with death.

 Tibet is a distant Buddhist territory to the southwest of China.
-The body of the deceased is left on a platform for vultures to consume in Tibetan sky funerals.
+The deceased’s body is left on a platform for vultures to consume in Tibetan sky funerals.
 The soul of the departed arrives in Paradise after the funeral.

 Funerals in Korea are centered on respect for parents and Confucian customs.
 Cremation beads are kept in the homes of Korean families as a unique way to honor the deceased.
 The loved one’s ashes are polished and transformed into multicolored beads.
 These are not worn; they are on display in homes.

-India is a land of many religions, therefore the views on death vary as well.
+India is a land of many religions.
+Therefore, the views on death also vary.

-Muslims believe in a physical resurrection on the Day of Judgment; hence they bury their dead rather than cremate them.
+Muslims believe in a physical resurrection on the Day of Judgment; hence, they bury their dead rather than cremate them.
 The dead are buried with their backs to Mecca, with tombs raised above the ground or marked by stones so that no one walks on them.
-Because the death of a Muslim is seen as a loss to the Muslim community as a whole, funerals are frequently attended by those who did not know the deceased.
-Crying is normal at funerals but wailing and yelling are considered unseemly.
-A funeral is followed by a period of mourning that can last up to 40 days.
+Because the death of a Muslim is seen as a loss to the Muslim community as a whole, funerals are frequently attended by those who do not know the deceased.
+Crying is normal at funerals, but wailing and yelling are considered unseemly.
+A funeral is followed by a mourning period lasting up to 40 days.

 In Hinduism, dying at home, surrounded by family, is preferred.
-Hinduism believes in reincarnation, in which a deceased person reappears in the form of another living creature according to their Karma.
+Hinduism believes in reincarnation, in which a deceased person reappears as another living creature according to their Karma.
 To liberate the spirit fast, bodies are incinerated quickly, usually within 24 hours.
 Mourners wear white, not black.
-People do not bring food to the wake, but to a ceremony 13 days after cremation, at which the soul is liberated, and the mourning period is considered over.
+People do not bring food to the wake but to a ceremony 13 days after the cremation, where the soul is liberated and the mourning period is considered over.
 Ashes are strewn over water, with the holy Ganges being the most ideal location.

 Sikhs believe in the soul’s transmigration (karma) and that death is an inevitable element of life.
 They believe that human existence offers the chance to break the soul’s reincarnation cycle and return it to Waheguru, the Sikh term for God.
-Sikh funerals are called Antam Sanskaar, which means “final rite of passage,” and the center of the event is a celebration of the soul reuniting with Waheguru.
+Sikh funerals are called Antam Sanskaar, which means “final rite of passage,” the event’s center is a celebration of the soul reuniting with Waheguru.